Gaza aid fears as Israel bans UN Palestinian refugee agency

 • Published

-Israel's parliament has voted to pass legislation banning the UN's Palestinian refugee agency (Unrwa) from operating within Israel and Israeli-occupied East Jerusalem, within three months.
+Israel's parliament has voted to pass legislation banning the UN's Palestinian refugee agency (Unrwa) from operating within Israel and occupied East Jerusalem, accusing the organisation of colluding with Hamas in Gaza.

-Contact between Unrwa employees and Israeli officials will also be banned, severely limiting the agency's ability to operate in Gaza and the Israeli-occupied West Bank.
+Contact between Unrwa employees and Israeli officials will be banned within three months, severely limiting the agency's ability to operate in Gaza and the Israeli-occupied West Bank.

-Unrwa staff will no longer have legal immunity within Israel, and the agency's headquarters in East Jerusalem will be closed.
+The new laws will also see Unrwa staff lose their legal immunity within Israel, and the agency's headquarters in East Jerusalem will be closed.

 "We stand ready to work with our international partners to ensure Israel continues to facilitate humanitarian aid to civilians in Gaza in a way that does not threaten Israel's security," he said on X.